-20 Watchdog Timer (WDT)
+18 Watchdog timer (WDT)

-The watchdog is used to monitor system failures caused by software errors.
+The watchdog is used to monitor system faults caused by software errors.
 There are two watchdog devices on the chip: independent watchdog and window watchdog, which improve the security, and make the time more accurate and the use more flexible.

-The independent watchdog will reset when the counter decreases to 0, and when the value on the counter is outside the window value, it will be reset if it is reloaded.
+The independent watchdog will reset when the counter decreases to 0, and when the value of the counter is greater than the window value, it will be reset if it is reloaded.

 The window watchdog will reset when the counter decreases to 0x3F.
-When the count value of the counter is before the window value of the configuration register, the refresh counter will also be reset.
+When the count value of the counter is before the window value of the configuration register, the counter will be reset after refresh.